 uninstall supports targeting a different directory.

-Verify the integrity of a package by computing a hash of locally installed package, and comparing it to the hash in the repository.
+Verify the integrity of a given package by computing the fingerprints of its locally installed files, and comparing them

 run commands executes a test plan.